Support Worker - Part Time

 This post requires you to be a member of the Protecting Vulnerable Groups (PVG) Scheme and undertake the necessary vetting checks.

-This post requires you to be registered with SSSC and it is your professional responsibility to ensure that you meet the standards and criteria for registration.
+This post requires you to be registered with SSSC and it is your professional responsibility to ensure that you meet the standards & criteria for registration.

 Skills and Abilities

-Essential: Postholder must possess basic computer literacy skills including use of Microsoft Office and the internet.
+The postholder must possess basic computer literacy skills including use of Microsoft Office and the internet for completing mandatory e-learning courses.